In 1970s Brooklyn, idealistic cop Frank Serpico blew the whistle on bribery and crime within the force. It almost cost him his life.

 Frank Serpico’s Early Career In The NYPD

-Born into an Italian-American family, young Serpico idolized the NYPD cops who patrolled his neighborhood in the Bedford-Stuyvesant section of Brooklyn.
-Serpico consequently joined the New York Police force in 1959 in a bid to follow in the footsteps of his childhood heroes.
+Born Francesco Vincent Serpico into an Italian-American family, young Serpico idolized the NYPD cops who patrolled his neighborhood in the Bedford-Stuyvesant section of Brooklyn.
+Serpico consequently joined the New York police force in 1959 in a bid to follow in the footsteps of his childhood heroes.

 But Serpico did not blend in with the other cops in Brooklyn’s 81st Precinct.
 Serpico was flamboyant and charismatic.
 He enjoyed the finer aspects of life like art and ballet and the orchestra, in stark contrast to the macho conservatives who made up the majority of the force.
 He also relished his job and sometimes made arrests when off-duty or in other cops’ territory.